Neuroesthetics: Approaches of study

 Researchers who have been prominent in the field combine principles from perceptual psychology, evolutionary biology, neurological deficits, and functional brain anatomy in order to address the evolutionary meaning of beauty that may be the essence of art.
+Involvement from both the rewards center of the brain and the Default Mode Network, once believed to only play a part in daydreaming, have been implicated in why humans derive pleasure from viewing and creating art.
 It is felt that neuroscience is a very promising path for the search for the quantified evaluation of art.
 With the aim of discovering general rules about aesthetics, one approach is the observation of subjects viewing art and the exploration of the mechanics of vision.
 It is proposed that pleasing sensations are derived from the repeated activation of neurons due to primitive visual stimuli such as horizontal and vertical lines.
 In addition to the generation of theories to explain this, such as Ramachandran's set of laws, it is important to use neuroscience to determine and understand the neurological mechanisms involved.

 Neuroaesthetics approaches can be either descriptive or experimental.
 Descriptive neuroaesthetics refers to the practice of mapping properties of the brain onto aesthetic experiences.
 For example, if color is important to the experience of Fauvist art, then it is likely that areas of the brain that process color will be engaged when looking at such art.
 The claims of descriptive neuroaesthetics are regarded as hypothesis-generating and are typically qualitative in nature.
 Experimental neuroaesthetics, like any experimental science, produces data that are quantitative and vetted statistically.
 Experimental neuroaesthetics tests hypotheses, predicts results, and invites replication or falsification.
 The typical experimental methods used are those of cognitive neuroscience: fMRI, ERP, TMS, TDCS, and neuropsychology.
 Critics of neuroaesthetics typically target descriptive and not experimental neuroaesthetics.

 The link between specific brain areas and artistic activity is of great importance to the field of neuroesthetics.
 This can be applied both to the ability to create and interpret art.
 A common approach to uncover the neural mechanisms is through the study of individuals, specifically artists, with neural disorders such as savant syndrome or some form of traumatic injury.
 The analysis of art created by these patients provides valuable insights to the brain areas responsible for capturing the essence of art.